Is Tashkent Worth Visiting? An Honest Take

 Alisher Navoi metro mural ©Lifejourney4two

-In 2020, a further 12 new underground and five above-ground stations were opened, bringing the total number of stations to 48.
-Underground construction has barely paused to catch its breath with an aggressive plan to reach a total of 74 stations by 2025.
+In 2020, 12 new underground and five above-ground stations were opened, bringing the total number of stations to 48.
+Underground construction has barely paused to catch its breath, with an aggressive plan to reach 74 stations by 2025.

-Each station will be unique in its design and theme, with some stations benefiting from the addition of mini-libraries, food and drink kiosks, ATMs and limited Wi-Fi.
+Each station will be unique in its design and theme, and some stations will benefit from the addition of mini-libraries, food and drink kiosks, ATMs, and limited Wi-Fi.

 Mustakillik maydoni metro Tashkent